hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 Well, first of all, there would be no such amount of newborn bullshit terminology.

-1. "Bl*chain (forget this word, it means nothing within DBMS industry as it always should've been) Network" would've simply been a "Fault-tolerant full-replica cluster with authenticated cluster commit log data structure" (or something like that).
+1. "Bl*chain (forget this word, it means nothing within DBMS industry as it always should've been) Network" would've simply been a "Fault-tolerant full-replica database cluster with authenticated cluster commit log data structure" (or something like that).
 2. "Mempool" would've been a "Cluster commit log head section".
 3. "Bitcoin", "Ethereum" and all the others would've simply been "Database replication protocols".